ptiede/Comrade.jl/paper/paper.md

 # Statement of need

-Radio interferometric measurements provide the highest resolution images every produced, culminating in the first image of a black hole [EHTCI; EHTCIV; EHTCVI].
+Radio interferometric measurements provide the highest resolution images every produced, culminating in the first image of a black hole [@EHTCI; @EHTCIV; @EHTCVI].
 An ideal VLBI telescope measure the Fourier transform of the image, $I$

 $$